MillenniumMachines/MillenniumOS/docs/FEATURES.md

 - [ ] **Simplicity & Accuracy:** The primary goal is to reduce complexity wherever possible.
 All implementation choices must prioritize accuracy, especially in probing and calculation-heavy operations.
 - [ ] **Numerical Stability:** Algorithms used for calculations (e.g., probe compensation, geometric calculations) must be chosen to minimize floating-point error accumulation.
+- [ ] **G-code and M-code Conventions:** NeXT will adhere to industry standards (e.g., NIST) for G-code numbering where possible.
+    - For functionality not implemented by RepRapFirmware (RRF), we will use the standard G-code (e.g., `G37` for tool measurement).
+    - To add safety or features to existing RRF commands (e.g., `M3`, `M5`), we will create "wrapper" macros with a decimal extension (e.g., `M3.9`, `M5.9`).
+These wrappers will contain our custom logic and then call the base RRF command.
+This requires our post-processors to be configured to output these extended codes.

 ---